 The first operation of the company was started in 2018 through the establishment of a natural coffee processing site and dry coffee milling machine in Suke Quto village.
 Besides these facilities, the company has already established a total of 80 hectares of coffee farm in Dambi Udo village in a specific area called Okolu.
-The coffee trees on the farm are at the stage of fly crop in the 2019/20 cropping season.
-The main crop will be available starting 2020/21.
-This year, Dambi Udo Agro Industry prepared the Okolu lot from coffee cherries supplied by 35 outgrower coffee farmers from Okolu sub-village in Dambi Udo.
-In general, there are a total of 123 smallholder coffee farmers from four villages (Dambi Udo, Hangadhi, Suke Quto and Sawana) who are registered as outgrowers to supply red coffee cherries to Dambi Udo Agro Industry.
+As in years past, Dambi Udo Agro Industry prepared the Okolu lot from coffee cherries supplied by 35 outgrower coffee farmers from Okolu sub-village in Dambi Udo.
+In general, there are a total of 221 smallholder coffee farmers from four villages (Dambi Udo, Hangadhi, Suke Quto and Sawana) who are registered as outgrowers to supply red coffee cherries to Dambi Udo Agro Industry.
 All of the villages are characterized majorly (90%) by having semi forest coffee production systems.

 Farmers grow both Guji local landrace and improved coffee varieties, including 74110 and 74112.
 The company also supports farmers through the provision of seeds and seedlings of these improved coffee varieties if there are new plantations and replacement of old coffee trees.